mrpenchalaiah/BirdInformationManager/README.md

 # Requirements to run the projects
 1) Maven 3 and above
-2) Mongo instance
+2) Embeded Mongo instance is used
-3) Need to configure the mongo instance details in application.properties file. spring.data.mongodb.database=birddata spring.data.mongodb.host=localhost
+3) Need to configure the mongo instance details in application.properties file if you want your own mongo. spring.data.mongodb.database=birddata spring.data.mongodb.host=localhost spring.data.mongodb.port=27017

-spring.data.mongodb.port=27017
+# Run
 Need to run below command in comman line on root folder mvn spring-boot:run

 Note: It has embedded tomcat which runs on 8080 port.

-#Running test cases
+# Running test cases
 mvn clean test
+for running test cases we have used embeded mongo.

+# Swagger implementation
+we have also implemented swagger for api documentation